October unlocks a recognizable change in

 Daylight

-In Valletta, the average length of the day in October is 11h and 16min.
+In October, the average length of the day is 11h and 16min.

-On the first day of October in Valletta, sunrise is at 6:57 am and sunset at 6:45 pm CEST.
-On the last day of the month, sunrise is at 6:23 am and sunset at 5:07 pm CET.
+On the first day of the month, sunrise is at 6:57 am and sunset at 6:45 pm CEST.
+On the last day of October, sunrise is at 6:23 am and sunset at 5:07 pm CET.

 Note: On Sunday, 27.
 October 2024, at 3:00 am, Daylight Saving Time ends, and the time zone changes from CEST to CET.
 Daylight Saving Time starts again on Sunday, 30.